MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/quick-start.md

 There are two types of segments:

-- **Static**: An aggregated profile data that is not automatically refreshed.
+- **Static**: Segment with conditions that are processed only upon the creation of the segment and it's possible updating.
 Example use case: Exploring the properties of a specific group of customers, from a specific location - properties that are not expected to change with time.
-- **Dynamic**: An aggregated profile data that is automatically refreshed.
+- **Dynamic**: Segment with conditions that are processed according to a fixed schedule.
+The current segment resfreshing schedule is every 12 hours.
 Example use case: Tracking the impact of a marketing/sales/service activity on a specific group of customers over time.

 > [!div class="mx-imgBorder"]
 > ![](media/customer-segments.png "Customer segments")

-In addition to the segments you have created, AI for Customer Insights will light up segments that are recommended for you.
+In addition to the segments you have created, Customer 360 will light up segments that are recommended for you.
 Those are derived based on your specific data and industry types.

 #### Edit a segment
 To edit, export, view members, and more for a segment, select <b>...</b> in the segment.